libtcod/python-tcod/README.rst

     python -m pip install libtcod-cffi

-The Python cffi module must be 1.1 or later, otherwise you will recieve the following error:: "ImportError: No module named 'cffi.setuptools_ext'"
+The Python cffi module must be 1.1 or later, otherwise you will recieve the following error: "ImportError: No module named 'cffi.setuptools_ext'"

 =======
  Usage